 - This heater is certified to be installed using PVC, CPVC, ABS or polypropylene plastic vent material.
-Only use approved material.
-All venting material and components must be joined with the approved primer/cleaner and solvent cement. - Do not common vent this heater with any other appliance. - During operation the plastic piping will expand as it heats up and contract as it cools down.
+Check with your local authorities to determine which materials are allowed in your area.
+All venting material and components must be joined with the approved primer/ cleaner and solvent cement or mechanical seals (see "Polypropylene Vent Systems"). - Do not common vent this heater with any other appliance. - · Do not allow insulation to cover the vent piping. - During operation the plastic piping will expand as it heats up and contract as it cools down.
 This is normal for this type of venting.
 Rigidly fastening the vent piping can cause undue stress that may result in the cracking or fracturing the vent piping material.
 A fracture of the venting pipe may pose a serious safety hazard.
 To prevent stressing of the vent system, all hangers and supports must allow the vent piping freedom to move. - Use long sweep elbows wherever possible.
 Closelycoupled elbows and short radius elbows can reduce the venting capacity. - All power vented water heaters generate a certain amount of operational noise.
 In order to minimize noise transmission to the support structure, use isolation pads between the pipe hangers and the vent pipe. - Most power vent installations develop some condensation in the vent piping.
 When using long runs of venting or when the venting passes through cold or unheated areas, considerable amounts of condensate from the flue gases can develop.
 Provision must be made for the condensate to drain freely from the system or to be collected in a condensate trap(s) that can be drained.
 Damage or fracture of the vent piping may occur if the condensate is allowed to collect and freeze.
-Pooling of condensate can restrict airflow and can cause nuisance failures of the system.
+Pooling of condensate can restrict airflow and can cause nuisance failures of the system. - In regions that experience freezing conditions, slope the venting back towards the heater so that the condensate will drain back to the blower and be collected in the condensate trap.
+Draining condensate out through the termination can result in vent freeze up resulting in a nuisance shut down situation.
+Ice formed from frozen condensate can cause a safety hazard.
+See also notes in the "Venting" section.